Compensation

 5. Nurse practitioner & physician assistant salaries will also continue to rise

-As of May 2022, the median salary for nurse practitioners and physician assistants was $121,610 and $126,010, respectively.
+As of May 2024, the median salary for nurse practitioners and physician assistants was $129,210 (Nurse Anesthetists, Nurse Midwives, and Nurse Practitioners : Occupational Outlook Handbook: : U.S. Bureau of Labor Statistics) and $133,260 respectively.

-Following the same trends – and experiencing many of the same external factors – as Primary Care physician salaries, NPs and PAs can expect a rise in compensation, as well.
-As APCs who provide similar services to patients as physicians, rising demand for Primary Care will impact health systems' need for qualified clinicians in the same way, driving salaries up.
+Following the same trends — and experiencing many of the same external factors — as Primary Care physician salaries, NPs and PAs can expect a rise in compensation, as well.
+As APPs who provide similar services to patients as physicians, rising demand for Primary Care will impact health systems’ need for qualified clinicians in the same way, driving salaries up.

 Does Anything Change When We Look at Family Medicine & Internal Medicine Separately?

 Not remarkably.
-But, there is a small difference worth noting between Family Medicine and Internal Medicine.
+But there is a small difference worth noting between Family Medicine and Internal Medicine.

 As far as outlook is concerned, Family Medicine and Internal Medicine will see the same growth that Primary Care will experience as a whole: higher salaries, improved work-life balance and more equitable wRVU values.